dhhepting/dhhepting.github.io/_works/bibtex/1995-05-HepEdoDer-Visualization-as-a-Qualitative-Tool-for-the-Computation-of-Invariant-Tori.md

 ---
 @conference{1995-05-HepEdoDer,
-	Author =  "Hepting, Daryl H. and Edoh, Kossi D. and Derks, Gianne and Russell, Robert D.", Title =  "Visualization as a Qualitative Tool for the Computation of Invariant Tori", Address =  "Snowbird, Utah",
+	Author =  "Hepting, Daryl H. and Edoh, Kossi D. and Derks, Gianne and Russell, Robert D.", Title = " "Visualization as a Qualitative Tool for the Computation of Invariant Tori"," Address =  "Snowbird, Utah",
 	Booktitle =  "3rd SIAM Conference on Applications of Dynamical Systems", Month =  "May",